jankazil/hrrr-data/README.md

 The typical workflow is:

-1. **Download forecast data** using `hrrr-fetch-sfc-forecast`, specifying the date range, initialization hour, valid hour, and region of interest.
+1. **Download forecast data** using `hrrr-fetch-sfc-forecast`, specifying the date range, initialization hour, forecast lead time, and region of interest.
 This fetches the GRIB2 files from the NOAA HRRR S3 bucket, stores them locally, and, if requested, extracts pre-defined variables into netCDF files.

 2. **Extract from a single GRIB2 file** using `hrrr-extract-sfc-vars` when you already have a GRIB2 file available locally and only want to extract a set of pre-defined variables for analysis.